 Should I borrow money from my family for a bigger deposit?

 The bank of mum and dad is now the UK’s 9th biggest mortgage lender, according to the Mortgage Advice Bureau.

 Borrowing an extra 5% from your family to give you a 10% deposit certainly makes sense for you as a buyer, as it will enable you to qualify for a lower interest rate on your mortgage.

-But if you go down this route, it is important to know where you stand.
-For example, is the money a gift or a loan, and, if it is the latter, is there a date when it needs to be repaid?
+But if you go down this route, it's important to know where you stand.
+For example, is the money a gift or a loan, and, if it's the latter, is there a date when it needs to be repaid?

 Tapping into mum and dad’s retirement savings may help you to get on to the property ladder quicker, but it can create family tensions if they need the money back and you can't repay them.